dreamking60/d3-start-to-finish-leanpub/manuscript/05 D3 Requests.md

 D3’s request methods make the HTTP request for you and parse the incoming data so that it’s ready to use.
 (Parsing CSV files is non trivial so this saves a lot of work.)

 In this section we’ll look at four of D3’s request methods: `d3.csv`, `d3.tsv`, `d3.dsv` and `d3.json`.
-These are the most common methods used when visualizing data.
+These are the most common methods used when visualising data.
 (In fact, `d3.csv` and `d3.json` are by far the most commonly used.)

 Let’s look at `d3.csv` first.